pebencze/fullstack-lab/react/REACT_README.md

 }
 ```

+## Rule of Hooks
+**Call Hooks at the Top Level**
+This means you must not call Hooks (useState, useEffect, etc.) inside:
+- Loops (for, while)
+- Conditions (if, else)
+- Nested functions

+**Why??**
+=> React relies on the call order of Hooks to work correctly.
+Behind the scenes, React maintains an internal list (like an array) of state and effects for your component.
+On the next render, React expects the exact same order to give you back the correct state and manage the effect properly.
+If you need to run an effect conditionally, put the if statement inside the useEffect function body, not outside.

 ## Props
 ~: Props are how you pass data from a parent component to a child component.
 They are read-only and help make components reusable.